-Situated on the sought-after Western side of Abergavenny, the property is less than one mile from the town centre, within the catchment area for Cantref school and a short walk to Belgrave Park.
-The historic market town of Abergavenny is affectionately known as The Gateway to Wales, with the beautiful Brecon Beacons National Park on your doorstep.
-The town has a range of local amenities such as independent shops, supermarkets, cafés, restaurants, hotels, a theatre, cinema, general hospital, primary and secondary schools and a mainline train station.
+The historic market town of Abergavenny, is affectionately known as The Gateway to Wales, with the beautiful Brecon Beacons National Park on your doorstep.
+The town has a range of amenities such as independent shops, supermarkets, restaurants, hotels, a theatre, cinema, general hospital, primary and secondary schools and a mainline train station.
 A celebrated annual food festival entices national and international visitors every September, together with cycling, walking, music and art events throughout the year.
-The town and surrounding area is also well known for its renowned gastropubs and restaurants.
-The town has good road links towards Hereford, Brecon, Swansea, Bristol, Newport and Cardiff via A465, A40 and A4042 trunk roads.
+The town and surrounding area is well known for its renowned gastropubs and restaurants.
+The town has good road links towards Hereford, Brecon, Swansea, Bristol, Newport and Cardiff via A465, A40 and A4042 roads.

-Council Tax: We have been informed that this property has been placed under council tax band ‘F’.
+Council Tax: We have been informed that this property has been placed under council tax band ‘G’.

 These sales particulars are hoped to provide a fair description of the property, however all statements are made without responsibility of James Dean and should not be relied upon as statement of fact.
 They do not form any part of a contract and are issued solely in the understanding that all negotiations are conducted through the firm.
 Items shown in photographs are not included in the sale unless specifically mentioned within the sales particulars.